 While some folks will tell you that dried fruits can keep for a year or two if properly stored, I can sometimes taste a significant change in texture from fruits that have been stored that long without preservatives that might be in the store-bought versions.

 Your options for long-term storage are:

-- Into canning jars and vacuum sealed or with an O2 absorber.
+- Put the cherries into canning jars and vacuum seal or into a jar with an O2 absorber.
 The only problem with the O2 method is that once you’ve opened your bag of O2 absorbers, you’ll need to use up the bag.
-So either have a lot of product to store at once!
 That’s why I prefer using a Food Saver vacuum sealer.
-You can work with one project at a time.
+You can work on one project at a time.

 - Into mylar bags that have been vacuum sealed (click here to see a video).

 I would suggest that for either of these methods, do it in smaller quantities to keep from opening up more than you can use within a month or two, and saving your stores from a bag or jar opening and molding.
 I just tend to do that with my fruits, no matter what.

 From Jane @ Mom with a PREP — Consider powdering your dehydrated vegetables.
 It takes up less space, can be versatile to use in dishes without the bulk or texture, and is more forgiving in many ways.
 We add the vegetable powder to many of our meals and salads.

 From Jennifer @ Self-Reliant School – put your dried produce into the freezer once you’ve finished dehydrating.
 You can store them for two weeks to help cold-pasteurize them to help any bugs and bacteria that may still be lurking.
 And while not fool-proof, it’s an added step you can try.

 From Katie @ Kitchen Stewardship – to test fruit and veggies that tend to be moist, even when you think they’re done, put a handful of it into a zip top bag and close it up.
 If you see condensation in the next few minutes, your fruit is not done and you’ll need to put it back into your dehydrator for longer.